ligerfotis/UR3e-Python-Teleop/Teleop/README.md

     ***Right arrow:*** Gripper open

+**Other parameters that can be modified include:**
+- Linear speed of robot (for translation)
+- Angular speed of robot (for rotation)
+- Gripper force
+- Gripper speed

+***The program is quit by pressing the 'q' key.***

+### Working
+- Robot control works using RTDE (Real-Time Data Exchange) protocol.
+- Gripper control is implemented using the class RobotiqSocketGripper (also in the Teleop directory).

 ### Requirements
+- Fill the static IP address of your robot in the code.
-This code must be run as sudo due to the use of the 'keyboard' library.
+- This code must be run as sudo due to the use of the 'keyboard' library.

 ## Class RobotiqSocketGripper
 In both methods of teleoperation, Robotiq gripper control is achieved using the class RobotiqSocketGripper.